Lincoln and Welland Regiment: Alliances

-The regiment is also connected with cadet corps in St. Catharines and Fonthill, and with Robert Land Academy in Wellandport.
+The regiment is also connected with cadet corps 68 Lincoln and Welland Regiment RCACC in St. Catharines, 613 Lincoln and Welland Regiment RCACC in Fonthill, and the Robert Land Academy army cadet corps in Wellandport.

 Battle honours

 Battle honours in small capitals are for large operations and campaigns and those in lowercase are for more specific battles.
 Bold type indicates honours authorized to be emblazoned on regimental colours.